How Sewer Cleaning Equipment Works?

 2. Mechanical Drain Snakes (Rodding Machines)

-• How it Works: A drain snake or sewer rodder is a flexible cable with rotating blades at the tip.
+• How it Works: A drain snake or sewer rudder is a flexible cable with rotating blades at the tip.
 It is manually or motor-driven and inserted into the sewer line to cut through tree roots, debris, or grease clogs.

 • Best For: Removing solid obstructions like tree roots or objects blocking the pipes.